 According to the complainant, on 22 September 2022, the two detained parliamentarians were assaulted by prison guards who entered their cells.
 It is alleged that on 29 September 2023, Mr. Mabuza was again beaten by a correctional services officer.
-At the hearing held with the Committee on the Human Rights of Parliamentarians during the 148th IPU Assembly, the Eswatini delegation provided an undated document containing information on the internal inquiry under the Correctional Services Act that provides a response to parliament regarding the alleged attack against Mr. Mabuza and Mr. Dube.
-The document states that there was a routine search, that Mr. Mabuza refused to be searched and that, while being ordered to adhere to the search, Mr. Mabuza then attacked the officer attending.
-Mr. Dube then joined in and attacked the officer from behind and then other officers used pepper spray to calm down the situation.
-There was never an assault on Mr. Mabuza and Mr. Dube.
+At the hearing held with the Committee on the Human Rights of Parliamentarians during the 148th IPU Assembly, the Eswatini delegation provided an undated document containing information on an internal inquiry that showed that there was never an assault on Mr. Mabuza and Mr. Dube.